VektorTech/jones-store/README.md

 - The price range component came with more challenges than I would have anticipated:
 I found out that the `.getBoundingClientRect` method gives details about an element's rendering dimensions that may not be congruent with its layout dimensions in the case where CSS transformations are applied, which caused a few visual bugs on the range's progress bar.
 So I had to update my calculations.
-Because I took a naive approach to my attempt to make the price range a controlled component, the code grew increasingly complicated and hard to manage.
-While trying to trigger state updates in response to changing props, I ran into a condition where, in some cases, the change handlers and the component's `useEffect()` were continuously updating the state.
-They triggered updates one after the other due to stale values, noticeably on mobile, so I had to rethink my approach.
+Because I took a naive approach to my initial attempt to make the price range a controlled component, the code grew increasingly complicated and harder to manage.
+The main issue stemmed from trying to trigger state updates in response to changing props.
+I ran into a condition where, in some cases, the change handlers and the component's `useEffect()` were continuously updating the state.
+They triggered state updates one after the other due to stale values, noticeably on mobile, so I had to rethink my approach.
 The solution was simple, set a key on the component that uses all the props necessary for causing a reset.

 - Trying to aggregate the average ratings for each product resulted in multiple Prisma clients being instantiated at once, which caused errors in Vercel.
 To resolve this, I included all reviews related to the products in their `.find` method and then used that to map through and programmatically calculate the average ratings of each product.